Shared Ownership

 Shared ownership is a great way to get on the property ladder, or to continue your journey as a home owner.
 It is a part-buy, part-rent scheme designed to help people who are not in a position to buy a home outright on the open market.

-Shared ownership allows you to buy a share of a home (a minimum of 10%), dependent of the development, through cash or a mortgage and make rent repayments on the rest to us, with the opportunity to increase your share over time.
+Shared ownership allows you to buy a share of a home (a minimum of 10%), dependent on the development, through cash or a mortgage and make rent repayments on the rest to us, with the opportunity to increase your share over time.
 You can progress to full ownership in most homes.

 Buying a percentage means your deposit and mortgage repayments will be much smaller than usual.
 You should be able to put down at least 5-10% deposit on the share of the property you’re interested in, plus have money set aside for things like removals and legal fees.